ResourcesCo/snippets/rocketchat-webhook/README.md

 [RocketChat webhook][url]

+1. Run `yarn init -y` and `yarn add micro`
-1. Log into Rocket.Chat, go to the Administration Panel, and choose Integrations
+2. Log into Rocket.Chat, go to the Administration Panel, and choose Integrations
-2. Select "New Integration", and then "Outgoing Webhook"
+3. Select "New Integration", and then "Outgoing Webhook"
-3. Select "Message Sent" for the Event Trigger
+4. Select "Message Sent" for the Event Trigger
-4. Set "Enabled" to true and give it a name (like "testing123")
+5. Set "Enabled" to true and give it a name (like "testing123")
-5. Enter a channel name ("#general") and a trigger word (like "testing123")
+6. Enter a channel name ("#general") and a trigger word (like "testing123")
-6. Enter a URL, which is the server you'll deploy to and a path:
+7. Enter a URL, which is the server you'll deploy to and a path:
    Example: `https://rocketchat-testing123.now.sh/`
-7. Several fields down is the Token.
+8. Several fields down is the Token.
 It will contain an automatically generated one.
 Copy that and set it as the `WEBHOOK_TOKEN` environment
    variable:
     ``` bash
     export WEBHOOK_TOKEN=oWgqqKpcFC6vSzkCMipBAETF
     ```
-8. Click `Save Changes`.
+9. Click `Save Changes`.
 Deploy the app or expose it via ngrok and run it:
     ``` bash
     # https://zeit.co/now deployment
     now -e WEBHOOK_TOKEN=$WEBHOOK_TOKEN